Nikolai Rezanov: Mission to Alta California

 Rezanov had begun a love affair with the 15-year-old daughter of the comandante Concepción Argüello ("Conchita").
 The couple became engaged, causing a sensation in the tight-knit California society, especially because of their differences in religion and nationality, but Rezanov's diplomatic skill won over the clergy.
 Rezanov had the promise of the perplexed governor to forward a copy of the treaty to Spain at once.
 He proceeded to Petropavlovsk, where he dispatched his ships, without the consent of the Emperor of All Russia—in effect declaring war on his own—to attack the Japanese island Sakhalin of the lower Kuril group.
 Rezanov then began the overland trip to Saint Petersburg, hoping to obtain the Emperor's approval for the treaty.
-He wrote personal letters to the Pope and to the King of Spain asking dispensation and royal consent for his marriage.
+He wrote personal letters to Pope Pius VII and to King Charles IV of Spain asking dispensation and royal consent for his marriage.